The UEP project team invites you to register for the conference:

 The Understanding Everyday Participation – Articulating Cultural Values project calls into question the traditional boundaries of ‘culture’ and exposes the role these play in the making of economic, social and geographical inequalities.
 Its research disputes the methodological nationalism that dominates understandings of cultural participation and demands a radical re-appraisal of the meanings and stakes attached to participation and ‘cultural value’.

 This closing project conference asks how we might re-think the field of participation studies, both within and across disciplinary boundaries, including its articulations with policy.
-Papers contributing to the debate about the future of cultural participation research under the following themes are invited:
+Papers contributing to the debate about the future of cultural participation research will be presented under the following themes:

 - Cultural values and participation